alex31/smartprobe/README.md

 # SMARTPROBE PITOT3D device

 Smartprobe is an autonomous pitot3d tube that is designed to be mount on a drone.
-It record relative wind speed and angle, store it on sdcard, and stream data on a serial line.
+It records relative wind speed and angle, store it on sdcard, and stream data on a serial line.
 If a gps or an autopilot give furnish it gps positions, it can calculate on board wind in a terrestrial reference frame.

-### Installation od needed tools
+### Dependancies installation

 >cross compilation and perl library for the boardGen.pl tool :